openvinotoolkit/datumaro/docs/formats/image_zip_user_manual.md

 ## Export to other formats

-Datumaro can load an images dataset from zip archive and convert it to [another supported dataset format](../user_manual.md#supported-formats), for example:
+Datumaro can load dataset images from a zip archive and convert it to [another supported dataset format](../user_manual.md#supported-formats), for example: